Hosein-Beheshti/Artificial-Intelligence_Searching-Algorithm/README.md

 # Artificial-Intelligence_Searching-Algorithm
 Solving Problem Using Searching Algorithms Written in Python

-Sorting in Queue Students By name of class and Height Descending Order Using IDS, A* and BYDIRECTIONAL Searching Algorithms
+Sorting in Queue Students By the name of class and their Height in Descending Order Using IDS, A* and BIDIRECTIONAL Searching Algorithms